Eureka! Tent Company: Sir Edmund Hillary’s Himalayan Expedition

-Sir Edmund Hillary, who in 1953 was one of the first explorers in the world to reach the 29029 ft high summit of Mount Everest, made international news along with fellow explorer Dr. Griffith Pugh during their 1960-1961 Himalayan Scientific Mountaineering Expedition to Nepal, a.k.a.
-"The Silver Hut Expedition."
+Sir Edmund Hillary, who in 1953 was one of the first explorers in the world to reach the 29029 ft high summit of Mount Everest, made international news along with fellow explorer Dr. Griffith Pugh during their 1960-1961 Himalayan Scientific Mountaineering Expedition to Nepal, "The Silver Hut Expedition."
 During this expedition, the goal of which was to combine the "wintering over" concept of living in Antarctica with the typical mountain exploration concept of setting up a series of camps along the path to the summit, Hillary and his team were the first famous explorers to use Eureka Draw-Tite tents.
 Although the team did not reach the summit of Mount Makalu on this expedition due to illness, the weather, and a minor accident, the team spent more than six months living and performing laboratory experiments in the Eureka tents on the Himalayan mountains.

 James W. Whittaker and the First All-American Everest Expedition

-Hillary's experience with the Eureka Draw-Tite tents influenced Jim Whittaker aka James W. Whittaker and Barry C. Bishop, two of nineteen American explorers headed for the first all-American Everest Expedition in 1963, to turn to Eureka to design custom Draw-Tite tents.
+Hillary's experience with the Eureka Draw-Tite tents influenced Jim Whittaker a.k.a.
+James W. Whittaker and Barry C. Bishop, two of nineteen American explorers headed for the first all-American Everest Expedition in 1963, to turn to Eureka to design custom Draw-Tite tents.
 Working closely with Bishop's and Whittaker's instructions, such as installing heavy-duty brass hooks for attaching the tent to the frame and utilizing "zipper-type vents" to prevent condensation, Eureka improved on the Draw-Tite design to create a total of over 60 lightweight "Mt.
 Everest Assault Tents" for the expedition, many of which were tested at 10000 ft at Mount Rainier the year before.
 The tents were used in temperatures reaching -20˚ Fahrenheit and from 60 mph+ winds during the three-month trek to the summit.
 Norman G. Dyhrenfurth, the expedition's leader, stated that much of the expedition's success was due to "our fine new equipment... [such as our] vastly improved tents, with outside frames, that can be set up in a high wind."